Closed season: Fishers flee Ghana amid hardship

 On a visit to the Elmina landing beach Friday, the Ghana News Agency saw an almost deserted site with very little activity.

-In separate interactions with the GNA, they unanimously expressed dislike for the closed season, describing it as a needless policy that was impacting adversely on their lives.
+In separate interactions with the GNA, they unanimously expressed dislike for the closed season, describing it as a needless policy which was impacting adversely on their lives.

 “Life is unbearable for us.
 We operate with loans, and we are unable to pay back our loans.
 There were no positive results last year when the sea was closed and it is going to be the same this year,” he said.